Trevor Siemian: College career

 In 2013, Siemian played in all 12 games and made his second and third career starts, while playing behind "wildcat" quarterback Kain Colter.
-Against Illinois, he passed for 414 yards, which was the 10th-highest total by a Northwestern quarterback.
-Siemian threw a career-high 46 times against Minnesota, completing 25.
-Against Ohio State, he made a career-long pass of 67 yards.
-Facing Syracuse, Siemian threw a career-high three touchdown passes.
-Against California, he rushed for a career-high 21 yards.
+Against Illinois, Siemian passed for 414 yards, which was the 10th-highest total by a Northwestern quarterback.
+He threw a career-high 46 times against Minnesota, completing 25.
+Against Ohio State, Siemian made a career-long pass of 67 yards.
+Facing Syracuse, he threw a career-high three touchdown passes.
+Against California, Siemian rushed for a career-high 21 yards.
 The Wildcats finished with a 5–7 record and missed out on a bowl game.
-For the year, Siemian threw for 2,149 yards and 11 touchdowns.
+For the year, Siemian threw for 2,149 yards, 11 touchdowns, and nine interceptions.
 He ranked sixth in the Big Ten for completion percentage (59.7), seventh for yards per completion (12.07), and ninth in total offense (181.8).

 In 2014, Siemian started the first 11 games before suffering a torn ACL at Purdue on November 22.
 Against Notre Dame, he passed for a season-high 284 yards and ran for a career-high 32 yards in a 43–40 overtime victory.
 Against both Michigan and Minnesota, Siemian posted a career high in completions (32).
 Facing Penn State, he ran for a career-high three touchdowns.
 Against California, Siemian threw a 54-yard touchdown and caught a 17-yard touchdown pass.
 The Wildcats once again finished with a 5–7 record and missed out on a bowl game.
-For the year, Siemian rushed for five touchdowns and passed for 2,214 yards.
-The latter ranks him just outside of the top 10 in Northwestern single-season history.
+For the year, Siemian rushed for five touchdowns and passed for 2,214 yards, seven touchdowns, and 11 interceptions.
+His passing yards rank him just outside of the top 10 in Northwestern single-season history.